hirethunk/verbs/docs/events.md

 In [tests](testing), you'll need to call `Verbs::commit()` manually.

-You can call `MyEvent::commit()` as well (instead of `fire()`), which will both fire AND commit an event, which is useful when you need to return the result of an event, such as a store method on a controller.
+You can call `MyEvent::commit()` as well (instead of `fire()`), which will both fire AND commit an event (and all events in the queue), which is useful when you need to return the result of an event, such as a store method on a controller.

 ```php
 // CustomerBeganTrial event